 No subsidence has been observed in the county due to fluid withdrawals, or hydrocompaction of water impoundment.
 All major groundwater basins (see the MEA), however, have been identified by the Division of Mines and Geology as areas where subsidence could occur as a result of excessive groundwater pumping.
-None of these basins are identified as medium or high priority under the Sustainable Groundwater Management Act (SGMA) except, possibly, the Owens Valley basin in the Tri-Valley, which is currently proposed to be reprioritized from a medium to low basin.
+None of these basins are identified as medium or high priority under the Sustainable Groundwater Management Act (SGMA) except, possibly, the Owens Valley basin in the Tri-Valley, which has been reprioritized from a medium to low basin.